hermanbanken/funda-image-downloader/index.md

 # Downloading images from Funda in max res

+Update!
+I made it into a tool: https://funda-image-downloader-tvorcx4jbq-ew.a.run.app/

+## Old manual instructions
 Go to Funda page, and hit "Alle media" ("All media").
 Paste this in the console, and click back to focus the page within 5s: